dobinator/react-employee-database/README.md

 * Contact/ Questions

 ## Installation

-This application has been published on Github.
+After cloning down the repo, ensure you have Node.js installed to install all dependancies.
+Once Node is on your machine,  open the integrated terminal and enter the command npm i to install all dependancies.

+To run the app locally on your machine, enter the command npm start in the integrated terminal.

 ## Built with:

 - React
 - HTML
 - CSS/Bulma
+- JavaScript

 ## Dependencies

+This application has been published on Github.

 ## Testing

 n/a

 ## Contact/ Questions

   If you need to contact me, my email is dobsonemily@gmail.com